handshake-org/hs-airdrop/README.md

 - __Ed25519__
 - __P256__ (NIST curve)

-Note that while DSA is a popular choice of key in the strongset, we found 30,000 of them to be potentially vulnerable to the [Logjam][logjam] attack, and as such, must be considered compromised.
-For this reason, DSA will not be supported at all.

 ## Faucet Migration

 If you submitted an address to the Handshake faucet, it will be included in the mainnet merkle tree.

-## Disclaimer (WIP)

-All a work-in-progress.
-Many things are subject to change.

 ## Usage